 If possible find out what products were used when the tiles were originally laid.
 Always test new products on an inconspicuous part of the floor first, such as a dark corner.
 Use products as directions state and wait for a few days before tackling the main floor to check there are no adverse reactions.

 2. Choose the right products

-Use a detergent formulated for calciferous stone (travertine, marble or limestone) as general floor cleaner may contain acid that can etch the surface.
+When cleaning and sealing real stone floors, use a detergent formulated for calciferous stone (travertine, marble or limestone) as general floor cleaner may contain acid that can etch the surface.
 Dilute detergent with water in a ratio of 1:5 and apply generously with a sponge; use a long-handled squeegee for larger areas.
 Try a stronger solution if very dirty.

 3. Scrub away at ingrained dirt